Each student will need their own copy. This curriculum will walk you step-by-step through the process of a mock trial.

 Chapter 3: Who's Who in the Court System?

-Discover the participants in the court system, differences between various types of witnesses, and the role of voir dire.
+Discover the participants in the court system and the differences between various types of witnesses.

 Chapter 4: Our Judicial System